cruncher/sparky/README.md

 #### ctrl is a function

 Where <code>ctrl</code> is passed in, the return value of the <code>ctrl</code>
 is used as scope to render the node.
-In Sparky scope objects are just objects you create.
+In Sparky scope objects are just plain objects you create.

     Sparky.ctrls['user-card'] = function(node, model, sparky) {
-        var scope = {
+        var scope = { username: 'unknown'; };
-            username: 'unknown';
-        };

         Sparky.observe(model, 'username', function() {
             scope.username = model.username;